Micronesia - Things to Do in Micronesia in March

 Pohnpei Waterfall Trekking

-March flows at Liduduhniap Falls are still pumped up by winter rains, yet the trails have not turned into the muddy mess of April.
+March flows at Liduduhniap Falls are still pumped up by winter rains.
+Yet the trails have not turned into the muddy mess of April.
 The 45 m (148 ft) cascade carves out natural pools good for cooling off after the humid hike.
 Morning light strikes the falls head-on from 8-10 AM, good for photos.
 Local guides know which vine-covered detours lead to upper pools that most visitors never reach.

 Booking Tip: Trail access demands village permission.
 Guides from Kitti municipality track current trail conditions and can line up 4WD transport to the trailhead.
 See available treks in the booking options below.